URA Banner

 Medals (gold, silver & bronze) will be awarded for each race including any races held for B-only crews.

 Men’s teams will be competing for the Case Alumni Cup and women’s teams for the Chicago Alumni Cup.
 The team point cups will be based on the agreed upon scoring system (see Team Points).
-Other challenge cups include: the Milikowsky Cup for men’s lightweight four, the Barry Cup for women's novice eight, and the Rathburn Cup for men’s pair.
+Other challenge cups include: the Milikowsky Cup for men’s lightweight four, the Barry Cup for women's novice eight, the Kesten Cup for men's novice four, and the Rathburn Cup for men’s pair.
 All challenge cups will be held by the regatta director, but the winners of the team cups will receive plaques for permanent display in their boathouse or athletic facility.

 Click here for a listing of previous challenge cup winners.